kymatio/phaseharmonics/code_rec2d/README.md

 Run ./run_cartoond_ps2par.sh, by default it is with dj=1 (same for ./run_boat_ps2par.sh)

 ### Results
 It may take a few hours / days to obtain all the results.
 For details of how to plot the results, please check the plot_psnr_nb_boat_Run.pd and plot_psnr_nb_cartoond_Run.pdf files.
+Compute the number of coeffs using compute_coeff_ps2.py; for sanity check, use compute_coeff.py